cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.4 Constructed Email to Domain Contact

-Confirm the Applicant's control over the FQDN by
+Confirm the Applicant's control over the ADN by

-1. Sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name; and
+1. Sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by the Authorization Domain Name; and
 2. including a Random Value in the email; and
 3. receiving a confirming response utilizing the Random Value.

-Each email MAY confirm control of multiple FQDNs, provided the Authorization Domain Name used in the email is an Authorization Domain Name for each FQDN being confirmed

 The Random Value SHALL be unique in each email.